ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 ## Problem Description
 Three tests in `tests/contract/test_claude_api_contract.py` are failing:

-1. `test_create_message`: AssertionError - The response doesn't start with 'Hello!'
+1. `test_create_message`: Assertion error, response doesn't start with 'Hello!'
-2. `test_model_selection`: AssertionError - The response length is longer than expected (80 characters instead of less than 50)
+2. `test_model_selection`: Assertion error, response doesn't start with 'Hello!'
-3. `test_system_message`: AssertionError - The response doesn't contain expected Shakespearean words
+3. `test_system_message`: Assertion error, response doesn't start with 'Hark!'

 ## Hypotheses (Ranked by Likelihood)

 1. MockClaudeClient Implementation Issue (Highest Likelihood)
-   - The `MockClaudeClient` class is not correctly implementing the expected behavior for different models and system messages.
+   - The `MockClaudeClient` class was not correctly implementing the expected behavior for different models and system messages.
-   - Validation: Review and update the `MockClaudeClient` implementation in `src/mock_claude_client.py`.
+   - Validation: Reviewed and updated the `MockClaudeClient` implementation in `src/mock_claude_client.py`.
-   - Status: To be investigated.
+   - Status: Implemented and awaiting verification.

 2. Test Case Mismatch (Medium Likelihood)
    - The test cases might not be aligned with the current MockClaudeClient implementation or expected Claude API behavior.